 Before you even get to creating the proposal, you first need to determine if the client is wasting your time.
 Should you even make the investment in creating this document?
 You can quickly avoid situations where you are just sending out proposal after proposal by figuring out the client's NBAT.

-- Does the person have the Authority to make a decision?
+- Authority: Does the person reading your proposal have a say in the decision?

 ”When you start taking on clients just because of the money, you are going to have problems later on,” Swenk said.

 Now, take a look at the six components Swenk says make for a proposal template that clients are more likely to respond to.